PycraftDeveloper/Gourmet-Heaven/README.md

 ### Windows
 On the Windows platform you can use your mouse cursor in replacement of a touch input device, with:
 * Left-clicking - behaving as a finger touching the screen.
-* Moving the mouse whilst holding left-click - behaving as a drag style of input.
+* Moving the mouse whilst holding left-click - behaving as a touch-drag style of input.

 Further to this, you can use the keyboard in addition to the on-screen button arrangement.
 * Pressing the 'Esc' key will return you to the previous menu.